bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 ~~~
 {: #snippet-json2rdf-pseudocode title="Pseudo code of the algorithm implemented by JSON2RDF."}

-The algorithm is initiated by calling the parse function (in java it should be called in the main method) as follows, where _top_ is the root of the JSON object:
+The algorithm is initiated by calling the *parse* function (in Java, it should be called in the *main* method) as follows, where _top_ is the root of the JSON object (i.e. configuration data as a JSON tree that complies to a given YANG model), and *ontology* is the output of the Y-MODEL-TO-RDFS-OWL step:

 ~~~
 call parse(top, nil, namespace, ontology)